Get insider access

 7.4 Phone Calls

 The SteelSeries Nova 7 and their variants are decent for phone calls.
-Their retractable boom mic offers good microphone performance, ensuring that your voice sounds clear, even in moderately noisy environments.
+Their retractable boom mic offers good microphone performance, ensuring your voice sounds clear, even in moderately noisy environments.
+For the best recording quality, you'll want to be connected wirelessly.
 However, these comfortable headphones struggle to block background noise, meaning it can be hard to hear your call well.

 Pros